barrera713/barrera713/README.md

-### Hello world 👋
+### Hello nerds 👋
-- 🔭 Primarly focused in the JavaScript ecosytem 🎧
+Dev from Houston 🚀 primarily focused on building and breaking things in the JavaScript ecosystem 💻